andrews-j/AdvancedVector_FinalProject/README.md

 ## Civilian Fatalities vs Battle Fatalities

-ACLED also maintains a [dataset](https://acleddata.com/data-export-tool/) on the occurance of 'battles,' which I referenced and used in an interactive space time cube [map](https://www.arcgis.com/apps/dashboards/7c5297d514a84e52bb6968c1ee254407).
+ACLED also maintains a [dataset](https://acleddata.com/data-export-tool/) on the occurance of 'battles,' which I referenced and used in an interactive space time cube [map](https://www.arcgis.com/apps/dashboards/7c5297d514a84e52bb6968c1ee254407) earlier in this project readme.
 Battles are [defined](https://acleddata.com/resources/quick-guide-to-acled-data/) by ACLED simply as "Violent interactions between two organized armed groups."
 The key here being that _both_ sides are armed, though this could still be a street fight between gangs.
 As always I have questions about the completeness/validity of this data, but we will work with what we have.

-The 'battles' data allows for an analysis of what percent of violent fatalities by region occur in battle, vs anti-civilian violence.
+The 'battles' data allows for an analysis of what percent of fatalities by region occur in battle, vs anti-civilian violence.
+Theoretically this will show what regions are more embroiled in outright conflict/war, vs where the violence is more one sided.

 To do this I created a ratio, similar in statistical method to NDVI, but with anti-civilian violence fatalities, vs fatalities in battle.